 With modifications described below it was good - left it a bit chunky and also added minced jalapeno peppers for a bit of fire - fresh grated asiago on top and served with fruited autumn pork tenderloin and a fresh spinach salad and fresh bread for an easy sunday dinner with family.

+I understand the criticisms of this recipe and here are my suggestions.
+1) Use double onions 2) Use triple garlic 3) Add a third cup of lite salt soy sauce 4) If you like some texture in the soup w/the onions then don't bother blending.
+5) Expect to accompany the soup w/say bread and melted cheese or something like that.
 This soup is very simple to put together and definitely has a Holiday feel to it.
 I did find it a little sweet unmodified.
 The ease of the recipe makes it reliable in a Holiday time crunch and while it may not be the show stopper of the Holiday dinner, it is still a good soup and would be fine on a Holiday table or just as something a little special for lunch in the Fall.